 These soft and fuzzy buds remind me of a pond near my childhood home in the fall.
 Use branches of pussy willows in a tall sleek vase or in floral foam in an arrangement.

-For a fun look, tuck a sprig of pussy willow behind the edge of a picture frame for a natural look.
+For a fun idea, tuck sprigs of pussy willows behind the edge of a picture frame to get a natural look.
 Another idea is to place loose branches of pussy willows along a mantle, alternating with tapered candles or a favorite wall print behind them on the wall.

-The light gray shape and round leaves of silver dollar eucalyptus is a great choice to use for fall decorating.
+The light gray shape and slim leaves of eucalyptus is a great choice to use for fall decorating.
 The leaves are understated and a very subtle shade of green and look great in Halloween vignettes.

-Intertwine the leaves and branches around a grape vine wreath or even an elongated clothes hanger to make a wreath that you can embellish with Halloween motifs.
+For other ideas, intertwine the leaves and branches around a grape vine wreath or even an elongated clothes hanger to make a wreath that you can embellish with Halloween or Thanksgiving motifs.

-This pale colored annual has the lightest of green leaves, making it look almost a white color.
+This light colored annual has the palest of green leaves, making it look almost a white color.
 Combine it in an arrangement with ghostly elements for a slightly spooky look.

 Indian corn